-- (1) Drug Methodology Actual obligations of prior year drug control budgetary resources are derived from the SAMHSA Unified Financial Management System (UFMS), PSC Status of Funds by Allotment and Allowance Report. - (a) Obligations by Budget Decision Unit SAMHSA's budget decision units have been defined by ONDCP Circular, Budget Formulation, dated January 18th, 2013.
-These units are: - Programs of Regional and National Significance (PRNS) Prevention (CSAP); - Programs of Regional and National Significance (PRNS) Treatment (CSAT); - Substance Abuse Prevention and Treatment Block Grant (CSAT/CSAP); and - Health Surveillance and Program Support1 SAMHSA.
+- 1) Drug Methodology - Actual obligations of prior-year drug control budgetary resources are derived from the SAMHSA Unified Financial Management System (UFMS), Program Support Center (PSC) Status of Funds by Allotment and Allowance Report. - Obligations by Budget Decision Unit SAMHSA's budget decision units have been defined by ONDCP Circular, Budget Formulation, dated January 18th, 2013.
+These units are: - PRNS-Prevention (CSAP): - PRNS-Treatment (Center of Substance Abuse Treatment (CSAT)); - SABG-CSAT/CSAP: and - HSPS1 SAMHSA.

-In addition to the above, the Drug Free Communities Program funds provided by ONDCP through Interagency Agreements with SAMHSA are included as a separate line item on the Table of Prior Year Drug Control Obligations.
+In addition to the above, the Drug Free Communities Program funds provided by ONDCP through Interagency Agreements with SAMHSA are included as a separate line item on the Table of Prior-Year Drug Control Obligations.

-Included in this Drug Control Accounting report for FY 2015 are 100% of the actual obligations for these five budget decision units, minus reimbursements.
+Included in this Drug Control Accounting report for FY 2016 are 100 percent of the actual obligations for these five budget decision units, minus reimbursements.
 Obligations against funds provided to SAMHSA from the PHS evaluation fund are included.
-Actual obligations of prior year drug control budgetary resources are derived from the SAMHSA Unified Financial Management System (UFMS), PSC Status of Funds by Allotment and Allowance Report.
+Actual obligations of prior-year drug control budgetary resources are derived from the SAMHSA UFMS, PSC Status of Funds by Allotment and Allowance Report.

-(b) Obligations by Drug Control Function - SAMHSA distributes drug control funding into two functions, prevention and treatment:
+b.
+Obligation by Drug Control Function - SAMHSA distributes drug control funding into two functions, prevention and treatment: